uberto/kondor-json/README.md

 - String wrappers: simplify json for IDs and other types that wrap over a string

 and so on

+You can choose which fields to serialize or even use functions, and for deserialization you don't have to use the constructor.

+TODO: example of class with private constructor and custom serializer/deserializer

 ## Other Advantages